jeff-gosselin/planet_movie_front/README.md

 ## Purpose

-The goal of building this app was to learn more about connecting to a 3rd-party api.
+The goal of building this app was to learn more about connecting to a 3rd-party API.

 ## Built With